 PV – Provider File

 BP – Benefit Plan Control Total File

+SD – Supplemental Diagnosis Code File (Connector Risk Adjustment plans only)

 The MA APCD Monthly Dental Claims File

 As part of the MA APCD, submitters with dental lines of business will be required to submit a Dental Claims File.
 CHIA, in an effort to decrease any programming burden, is maintaining its adopted file layout but adjusting some of the elements to insure quality, linkage to other files and continuity of the data set.
-There are minor changes to this layout so that it will connect appropriately across other required filings for the MA APCD and a few added elements to aid with line of business identification for better-directed editing of the data.

 Below we have provided details on business rules, data definitions and the potential uses of this data.